Paul Griswold Howes (American, 1892-1984) Nocturnal Mollusc, 1962. Watercolor. Gift of the artist, Paul Griswold Howes, Bruce Museum Collections 1052.

 Sea serpents crushing ships.
 Seven-foot-tall giants.
 A mummified Porsche.
 What other oddities might you find in the Bruce Museum’s 2D curiosity cabinet?

-See for yourself by exploring the Bruce Museum’s new exhibition, Collecting Reimagined: A 2D Curiosity Cabinet, opening in the Museum’s Bantle Lecture Gallery on Saturday, December 14, 2019.
+See for yourself by exploring the Bruce Museum’s new exhibition, Collecting Reimagined: A 2D Curiosity Cabinet, in the Museum’s Bantle Lecture Gallery.

 The practice of collecting objects and putting them on display in cabinets of curiosities reached its peak among European collectors, scientists, and royalty during the 16th and 17th centuries.
 The purposes of these rooms varied, from showcasing prized possessions to serving as educational tools.
 Some cabinet owners even aspired to the metaphysical in their desire to create a microcosm of the universe through their collections.